 To learn more about a variety of cybersecurity topics, drop in for a free security webinar!

-- Worldwide spending on cybersecurity is forecasted to reach $133.7 billion in 2022.
+- The worldwide information security market is forecast to reach $170.4 billion in 2022.
 (Gartner)

 - 62% of businesses experienced phishing and social engineering attacks in 2018.
 (Cybint Solutions)

 - 68% of business leaders feel their cybersecurity risks are increasing.
 (Accenture)

 - Only 5% of companies’ folders are properly protected, on average.
 (Varonis)

 - Data breaches exposed 4.1 billion records in the first half of 2019.
 (RiskBased)

 - 71% of breaches were financially motivated and 25% were motivated by espionage.
 (Verizon)